popwin/usbPersistence/xyz-code/README.md

-this is caesarnine work  https://github.com/caesarnine/data-science-docker-vscode-template

-and this is a copied one
+This is a copied work of caesarnine and its original page is https://github.com/caesarnine/data-science-docker-vscode-template

 Example template that spins up a self-contained data science environment within a container, that includes: